wobsoriano/svelte-clerk/packages/svelte-clerk/README.md

 ## Acknowledgements

 Special thanks to [Mark Jaquith](https://github.com/markjaquith) for creating [clerk-sveltekit](https://github.com/markjaquith/clerk-sveltekit), which paved the way for this Svelte 5 implementation.
-Their work provided valuable insights and foundation for building this SDK.
+His work provided valuable insights and foundation for building this SDK.

 ## License